Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Discussion and conclusion

 To elucidate the characteristics of the wave-wave interactions in degenerate plasmas, we consider three different values of the degeneracy parameter: $R_0=5,~25$, and $85$ to characterize moderate, strong and ultra-relativistic degeneracy regimes with degenerate electron number densities $n_{\rm{d0}}\sim8\times10^{31}~\rm{cm}^{-3}$, $9\times10^{33}~\rm{cm}^{-3}$, and $4\times10^{35}~\rm{cm}^{-3}$ respectively.
 In all these cases, the pattern selection restricts the number of excited harmonic modes to be smaller than $[k^{-1}]$.
 Also, when the modulation wave number is slightly smaller than $k_m$ or the length scale of excitation of harmonic modes is a bit larger than that of the most unstable mode, a few harmonic patterns coexist with the master mode.
 The amplitudes and widths of the solitary patterns change with time.
 However, the collisions and fusions among them can not occur frequently, and the spatial partial coherence of the patterns may be there, leading to the coexistence of TC and SPC states.
 Although the energy transfer occurs from initially excited multiple modes to a single or couple of higher harmonic modes with stronger amplitudes but reduced wavelengths, the transfer rate is not fast enough to cause STC.
 We have verified the existence of these ST and SPC states by analyzing the largest Lyapunov exponent spectra over the entire spatial domain and measures of the correlation function and the mutual information function over the distance (and as it increases) between any two points in space.
 However, as we further reduce $k$ from a starting value of $k$ $(<k_m)$ at which the TC and SPC states coexist, there appear to be the excitation of many solitary patterns, which, as time goes on, interact themselves and fuse to form new incoherent patterns and undergo through strong electron-acoustic wave emission.
 The wave energy transfer occurs from initially excited many coherent modes at large scales to a single or a couple of stable higher harmonic incoherent modes with shorter wavelengths.
 Such a process develops faster as one approaches moderate to ultra-relativistic degeneracy regimes.
-The largest Lyapunov exponents are found positive in all these degenerate regimes and the vanishing of the correlations and mutual information functions over larger spatial domains.
+The largest Lyapunov exponents are found positive in all these degenerate regimes and the vanishing of the correlations and mutual information functions over larger spatial domains. {An important finding of this work is that, in ultra-relativistic degenerate plasmas $(R_0\gg1)$, the modulational instability growth rate does not always saturate within the domain $0<k<1$ (Note that since $k$ is normalized by the inverse of the plasma skin depth, the values with $k>$ are inadmissible, otherwise, the plasma collective behaviors may disappear) into stable solitons as suggested in earlier studies \cite{shatashvili2020nonlinear}, but may evolve into incoherent spatiotemporal chaos by the influence of electron-acoustic wave emission, thereby establishing a new dynamical regime beyond the soliton regime.} {We mention that the spectral broadening and rapid variability in EM wave emissions from compact astrophysical objects are typically related to nonlinear wave-particle interactions.
+These phenomena can be associated with chaotic states and broadband power spectra.
+Nonlinear wave-particle interactions can cause frequency broadening and chaotic variations in radiation spectra and their characteristics.
+Although nonlinear wave-wave interactions can also contribute to spectral changes, especially rapid variability, these are usually the result of the superposition of different waves and may not be related to the interactions studied here.
+Another important phenomenon, EM pulse fragmentation, is also primarily related to wave-particle interactions.
+In compact objects, extreme conditions lead to fragmentation of matter, which is influenced by EM waves or particles.
+Processes like scattering and absorption, where energy transfers between waves and particles, can drive fragmentation. }